Do Accountants Like Their Jobs?

 Technology is becoming more important in accounting.
 However, it doesn’t mean it will make the accounting profession obsolete.

 Nowadays, great tools, such as Envoice, can help create an accountant’s job a little easier by automating recurring tasks.
-As technology does the mundane and routine tasks, this gives accountants more time to be more proactive and focus on more important things.
+As technology does mundane and routine tasks, this gives accountants more time to be more proactive and focus on more important things.

 [Related Post: Which Accounting Software Should I Learn?]